Home > WWII VETERANS > U.S. Navy >

 Martin J. Mockler

-After the war Martin was employed by AT&T Corp. in White Plains for 20 years and also worked for the Walter C. Sykes store as a hardware manager.
+Martin was employed by AT&T Corp. in White Plains for 20 years and also worked for the Walter C. Sykes store as a hardware manager.
+The family would move to the Berkshires in New York and settle in the town of Stephentown, NY.

 Martin founded Martys Modular and Mobile Homes in Stephentown and started a mobile home park, known as Chuckle-berry Park, in North Stephentown.
 He was a member of the Stephentown Republican Town Committee, the Rensselaer County Republican Committee and the Board of Education for the Berlin Central School District.